Above: La Ventana Arch in the El Malpais National Conservation Area, near Grants. Photograph by Efraín Padró /Alamy Stock Photo.

 New Mexico has 39 national wilderness areas.
 From desert hoodoos to alpine forests, these wild spaces are as diverse as the state itself.
 Here are four ways to get started amid the state’s nearly 1.9 million acres of wilderness.

 Cebolla Wilderness, Narrows Rim Trail

 El Malpais National Monument, near Grants, is known for its volcanic terrain.
-What many people don’t know is that flanking the national monument to the east is nearly 62,000 acres of wilderness.
+What many people don’t know is that flanking the national monument to the east is nearly 62,000 acres of wilderness, the El Malpais National Conservation Area.
 The easily accessed Narrows Rim Trail gives visitors an easy and scenic introduction to the Cebolla Wilderness Area, which features prehistoric archaeological sites, petroglyphs, and historic homesteads.
 The trail ends with a cliff overlooking La Ventana Arch.

 BUCKET LIST WILDERNESS EXPERIENCE

 Sandia Mountain Wilderness, La Luz Trail

 During this strenuous hike, you’ll ascend 3,328 feet over eight miles of trail, including one monstrous boulder field.
 In turn, you’ll be rewarded with magnificent vistas of Albuquerque, which sprawls to the west.
 The best view awaits when you reach the Sandia Peak Tramway at 10,378 feet.
 The country’s longest aerial tram will carry you back down the mountain through deep canyons, with a bird’s-eye view of forested and rocky terrain.

 Above: Sandia Peak Photograph by Free ABQ Images.